Snapshot

 India’s food processing sector is one of the largest in the world and its output is expected to reach $535 Bn by 2025-26.

 The Food Processing sector in India has a quintessential role in linking Indian farmers to consumers in the domestic and international markets.
 The Ministry of Food Processing Industries (MoFPI) is making all efforts to encourage investments across the value chain.
-The food processing industry has a share of 12.38% (at 3-digit of NIC classification) in the employment generated in all Registered Factory sector engaging approximately 1.93 Mn people.
-Unregistered food processing sector supports employment to 5.1 Mn workers as per the NSSO 73rd Round report.
-Major sectors constituting the food processing industry in India are grains, sugar, edible oils, beverages, and dairy products.
+The food processing industry has a share of 12.22% (at 3-digit of NIC classification) in the employment generated in all Registered Factory sector engaging approximately 2.03 Mn people.
+Unregistered food processing sector supports employment to 5.1 Mn workers as per the NSSO 73rd Round report 2015-16 and constituted 14.18% of employment in the unregistered manufacturing sector.
+Major sectors constituting the food processing industry in India are processed fruits and vegetables, RTE/RTC, mozzarella cheese, processed marine products, edible oils, beverages, and dairy products.

-Under PMKSY, 41 Mega Food Parks, 376 Cold Chain projects, 79 Agro-Processing Clusters, 489 proposals under Creation/Expansion of Food Processing & Preservation Capacities (CEFPPC), 61 Creation of Backward and Forward Linkages Projects, 52 Operation Green projects, 183 Food Testing Laboratories projects have been approved across the country.
+Under PMKSY the projects sanctioned under various schemes as on date (30.09.2023) include, 41 Mega Food Parks, 371 Cold Chain projects, 68 Agro-Processing Clusters, 474 proposals under Creation/Expansion of Food Processing & Preservation Capacities (CEFPPC), 61 Creation of Backward and Forward Linkages Projects, 46 Operation Green projects, 186 Food Testing Laboratories projects have been approved across the country.

 The key sub-segments of the Food Processing industry in India are Fruits & Vegetables, Poultry & Meat processing, Fisheries, Food retail, dairy industry, etc.